philipturner/metal-float64/README.md

 # MetalFloat64.h
 ```

-TODO: Instructions for linking the library from command-line, and how to use when compiling sources at runtime
+TODO: Instructions for linking the library from command-line, and how to use when compiling sources at runtime.
+Make a CPU library for packaging the Float64 metallibs in SwiftPM and decoding reduced-precision types on the CPU.

 TODO: How to initialize the libMetalAtomic64.